gjcooper/VAULT/10_meetings/Psychonomics 2023.md

 ### Selective Sampling account for forming numerosity - [[Yonatan Vanunu]]

-Riffing off Ratcliff [[DDM]] - in particular the ANS-Diffusion model.
-The Selective Sampling and Diffusion Model.
+Riffing off Ratcliff [[diffusion decision model|DDM]] - in particular the [[ANS-Diffusion model]].
+The [[Selective Sampling and Diffusion Model]].
 (SSDM) The assumptions of an underlying process that matches features of the stimulus can create extra ability to interpret the results.

 ### A simulation approach to assessing the amount... - [[Yiyang Chen]]